jpaulm/fbp-tutorial-filter-file/README.md

-## Step8.
-What does a component look like?

-Building a component is relatively simple, but I would like to stress again that you can do a lot of the work involved in building an application without ever doing any coding!
-However, if you are interested, you can click on [this link](StartsWith.md).
-Theoretically you can write components in any language that has an FBP implementation, but you may find yourself having to be creative to get different languages to intercommunicate... especially languages that are implemented by means of a virtual machine.
-We will be showing you how to do this later on in the tutorial.

 ## Step 9.
 Design "directions"

 As you may have intuited, in FBP we like to go from a high-level design to progressively lower levels, until we are ready to start filling in component names.
 High-level components can also be replaced with what are called "subnets": diagrams with "sticky" connections, that can both function as components but can be further broken down.
 This keeps the visual mode of FBP without having huge networks with dozens of blocks in a single chart.
 In fact DrawFBP has a facility called "Excise" where the designer marks off a section of the diagram and "excises" it, forming a subnet and replacing the excised subnet with a single block that instantiates the subnet.
 The sticky ends are called "External Ports" - more about them later.